lamodots/youpay/README.md

 # About
-Fintech Landing Page.
+Fintech Landing Page for YouPay.
 YouPay is Fintech Business base in SA.

 # Tools Used
 - Reactjs